EXTENDED STAY : APPALACHIA

 INTIMATE, INTERIOR, UNVARNISHED

-Architecturally, the exhibition explores the disorienting qualities of transient spaces through endless corridors, repetitive rooms, fluorescent lighting, layered sound, and ambiguous thresholds.
+Architecturally, the physical exhibit explores the disorienting qualities of transient spaces through corridors, repetitive rooms, fluorescent lighting, layered sound, and ambiguous thresholds.
 Using reclaimed motel-like objects and immersive spatial design, it creates environments that feel both familiar and unsettling.
-The result blends documentary realism with immersive installation, inviting visitors into a liminal world between stability and impermanence, home and displacement.
+The result blends documentary realism with immersive installation, inviting visitors into a liminal world existing between stability and impermanence, home and displacement.

 PHOTOGRAPHIC TREATMENT